tgui9660/SpringBootAngularSQLiteCombined/README.md

-# Spring Angular SQLite Deployment
+# Spring Boot Angular SQLite Deployment

 This project aims to be a simple yet effective way to deploy full functional Spring Boot/Angular/SQLite in EBS.